CARRIE ICHIKAWA JENKINS

 Location: CL50 125

-- A conference "Germany: Intersections of History and Philosophy" organized by Chris Yeomans will be held at Purdue on October 24-25, 2014.
+- A conference "Germany: Intersections of History and Philosophy" organized by Chris Yeomans was held at Purdue on October 24-25, 2014.

 - Alberto Urquidez has been awarded a Phillips Exeter Academy Dissertation Year Fellowship, which allows him to spend 2014-15 finishing his dissertation in residence at the Phillips Exeter Academy in New Hampshire.
 His dissertation title is "Wittgenstein and Racism as a Family Resemblance Concept."